Abhishekkumar1022/myapp/README.md

-A News Application in React
+A Simple News Application in React